Being back at school has been great!

 1. Letter & Sound Assessment

 Upon coming back to school, my first priority for my literacy program was assessing students letter and sound ID.
 I created a google form to assess student knowledge.
+It worked great!

 The form automatically collects all the data I need to inform small group instruction and tells me exactly which letters students don’t know.
 The way I designed it, I can label each child by ability groupings!
 I usually find these assessments to be tedious but I will admit, this was a quick assessment tool!
 Click on the image below if you want to check it out.